scholarslab/mani-pedi/pages/about.md

 [Katina Rogers](http://katinarogers.com/) and [Cihan Tekay](https://futuresinitiative.org/cihan-tekay/).
 Thank you for giving us hope for the future of the academy, and for reminding us that we all have [levers we can pull](https://www.google.com/url?q=https://lareviewofbooks.org/article/we-all-have-levers-we-can-pull-reforming-graduate-education&sa=D&source=editors&ust=1615224923678000&usg=AOvVaw1oK8-seSzzKBiWcfS279W2).

-[Catherine DeRose](https://web.library.yale.edu/sd/staff/13068) for generously sharing your time and insights about the Yale DH Fellowship curriculum with us.
+[Catherine DeRose](https://web.library.yale.edu/sd/staff/13068).
+Thank you for generously sharing your time and insights about the Yale Digital Humanities Teaching Fellowship curriculum with us.

-Trina Hyun, Denise Lim, Gavi Levy Haskell, Emily Yankowitz, Helen Yang, and Micah Siegel, Yale Digital Humanities Teaching Fellows, for so kindly sharing your experiences in integrating DH methods in classroom settings.
+Trina Hyun, Denise Lim, Gavi Levy Haskell, Emily Yankowitz, Helen Yang, and Micah Siegel, Yale Digital Humanities Teaching Fellows.
+Thank you for so kindly sharing your experiences in integrating DH methods in classroom settings.

 ## The Scholars’ Lab